akamsteeg/AtleX.HaveIBeenPwned/readme.md

 [![Build status](https://interastra.visualstudio.com/OSS%20-%20CI/_apis/build/status/AtleX.HaveIBeenPwned%20CI?branchName=master)](https://dev.azure.com/interastra/OSS%20-%20CI/_build?definitionId=11&_a=summary) [![Azure DevOps coverage](https://img.shields.io/azure-devops/coverage/interastra/OSS%20-%20CI/11.svg?maxAge=3600)](https://dev.azure.com/interastra/OSS%20-%20CI/_build?definitionId=11&_a=summary)

+## Trust

+Leaked data can be a sensitive subject.
+Just like the [HaveIBeenPwned.com website and API](https://haveibeenpwned.com/), this library is carefully designed to be trustworthy and require the least amount of data possible to work.
+There is no collection of data.
+All published packages have reproducible builds, meaning that a build from a certain source version will always result in the same binaries.
+Additionally, not a single part of the library is obfuscated.
+Anyone can easily inspect binaries in a tool like [ILSpy](https://github.com/icsharpcode/ILSpy) or use a debugger to step through and inspect everything.

 # Platform support

 |  .NET (5.0+)       |  .NET Core (2.0+)  | .NET Standard (2.0+)    | .NET Framework (4.7.2+) |